Arts & Media Management

 Online Arts & Media Management Programs

-In 2017-2018, 332 schools offered a media management program of some type.
+In the 2020-2021 academic year, 337 schools offered some type of arts and media management program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|